Lynnette Hafken, MA, IBCLC

 If your baby typically has a worried expression on their face while breastfeeding, often with a furrowed brow, this can be a sign they're not getting enough milk.

 Many people think pumping, bottles, or formula use should be a last resort; that you always need to wait until “breastfeeding is established,” a term which is somewhat vague, or until your milk supply increases enough to be sufficient.
 However, when it comes to a baby with clear signs of unsatisfied hunger, a little help is needed.
 The average newborn burns about 300–400 calories/day (120 kcal/kg/day), which is provided by this much milk.
 To provide the energy to meet their daily needs, plus extra for growth, it is important to feed them until satisfied every time.
-An underweight baby will need more calories to catch up.
+An underweight baby will need even more calories to catch up.

 Source: International Breastfeeding Center.
 Used with permission.